orshe4/Throttling/README.md

 	var limitingPeriodInMilliseconds = 1000;
         Throttled throttled = new Throttled(taskLimit, limitingPeriodInMilliseconds);
 	await throttled.Run(() => {
-		//Some task that should be limited like http request return Task.CompletedTask;
+		//Some task that should be limited...
+		return Task.CompletedTask;
 	});
 ```